-Interested students are encouraged to apply for Fall 2014 (admissions cycle will begin on September 15, 2013) by the priority deadline of January 15, 2014.
+Interested students are encouraged to apply for Fall 2016 (admissions cycle will begin on September 1, 2015) by the priority deadline (tentatively) of January 15, 2016.
 After that date, applications are processed on a rolling admissions basis, meaning they are evaluated as they are received.
 Below are target deadlines to assist you in your application submission:

-Note: If you are an international applicant, we encourage you to apply no later than March 1, 2014 to allow sufficient time to obtain your student visa.
-Also, passport and/or financial documentation are not required at the time of the application.
+Note: If you are an international applicant, passport and/or financial documentation are not required at the time of the application.

 Use the following list as a guideline of documents needed for a complete application.

 __________ Statement Of Purpose

 __________ Official GRE Score Report

 __________ Official TOEFL or IELTS Score Report (International Applicants Only) - Please note that an 80 or higher is required on the TOEFL iBT

 __________ Official Transcripts (Bachelors and Masters, if applicable) - Please note that a 3.0 out of 4.0 scale GPA is the minimum required for admissions

 __________ Selection of an Engineering specialization (request will be sent after you submit your online application and pay the fee) - Please note that the specialization you choose will be part of the admissions review process so it is in your best interest to select one that closely matches your background.